MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/issue-sign-in-german-environment.md

 ---
-title: Error when sign in to Skype for Business in a German Office 365 environment
+title: Error when sign in to Skype for Business in a German Microsoft 365 environment
 description: Describes a scenario that can occur when some Skype for Business clients try to connect to the German version of Microsoft 365.
 Provides a workaround.
 author: simonxjx
 manager: dcscontentpm